pachyderm/pachyderm/README.md

 # Pachyderm: Data Versioning, Data Pipelines, and Data Lineage

-Pachyderm is a tool for version-controlled production data pipelines.
+Pachyderm is a tool for version-controlled automated end-to-end data pipelines for data science.
 If you need to chain together data scraping, ingestion, cleaning, munging, wrangling, processing, modeling, and analysis in a sane way, while ensuring the traceability and provenance of your data, Pachyderm is for you.
 If you have an existing set of scripts which do this in an ad-hoc fashion and you're looking for a way to "productionize" them, Pachyderm can make this easy for you.